Mind games: Populists' 'downward spiral' to unhappiness – DW – 08/28/2024

 The researchers, Maja Adena and Steffen Huck of the Berlin Social Science Center, were interested in AfD voters' sense of happiness, or what psychologists call subjective well-being (SWB).
 They wanted to discover the emotional impact of supporting a populist party.

-And their findings were simple: AfD supporters started out unhappy and got unhappier.
+And their findings were simple: AfD supporters started unhappy and became unhappier.
 It's like a "downward spiral," said Adena in an email to DW.

 "There is a strong self-selection of unhappy or unsatisfied individuals [turning] to AfD.
 They're already unhappy.
 However, the novelty of our study is that we show [their] happiness deteriorate[s] once they're exposed to the AfD's negative rhetoric," said Adena.

-In their paper, which was published in the journal Plos One, Adena and Huck infer that "the initial decision to support a right-wing party […] has the most profound negative effect on well-being."
+In their paper, published in the journal Plos One, Adena and Huck infer that "the initial decision to support a right-wing party … has the most profound negative effect on well-being."

-Adena and Huck write that they found "causal evidence" to suggest that while new supporters may experience a positive effect because of their "taking a stance", ultimately the negative rhetoric of "blaming elites" — a common theme among populist parties — wears people down.
+Adena and Huck wrote that they found "causal evidence" to suggest that while new supporters may experience a positive effect because of their "taking a stance," ultimately, the negative rhetoric of "blaming elites," a common theme among populist parties, wears people down.

-But there is a silver lining: "While the well-being of long-term supporters stabilizes," Adena told DW, "those who stop supporting the AfD partly recover" — they get a bit happier again.
+But there is a silver lining: "While the well-being of long-term supporters stabilizes," Adena told DW.
+"Those who stop supporting the AfD partly recover" and get a bit happier again.

 How political psychologists measure voter happiness